On quivers, spectral networks and black holes: Spectral Network

 Therefore, in such situations, it would be valuable to have an alternative method for computing the NS functions that does not rely on instanton counting.
-One way to do that is via the conformal limit of the GMN TBA \cite{Gaiotto:2009hg,Gaiotto:2014bza,Hollands:2017ahy,Hollands:2013qza,Hollands:2019wbr,Grassi:2019coc,Grassi:2021wpw,Imaizumi:2021cxf}.\footnote{This is different from the TBA discussed e.g.~in \cite{post-zamo,Fioravanti:2021dce}.} The advantage of this method is that it does not require the instanton counting parameters to be small.
-However, this approach is more practical when applied to the so-called strong-coupling region of the moduli space \cite{seiberg1994, fb, selfdual}, as this region is characterized by a finite set of BPS particles and therefore a finite set of TBA equations.
+This could be done via the NLIE approach discussed in \cite{ns,kt2,Meneghelli:2013tia}, the Zamolodchikov-TBA formalism of \cite{post-zamo,Fioravanti:2021dce,Fioravanti:2019vxi} or via the conformal limit of the GMN TBA \cite{Gaiotto:2009hg,Gaiotto:2014bza,Hollands:2017ahy,Hollands:2013qza,Hollands:2019wbr,Grassi:2019coc,Grassi:2021wpw,Imaizumi:2021cxf}.
+The advantage of these methods is that they do not require the instanton counting parameters to be small.
+However, at least the GMN approach, is more practical when applied to the so-called strong-coupling region of the moduli space \cite{seiberg1994, fb, selfdual}, as this region is characterized by a finite set of BPS particles and therefore a finite set of TBA equations.
 To transition from the strong to the weak coupling region, one must cross the so-called wall of marginal stability, where BPS particles can decay or appear.
 Once the weak coupling region is reached, the spectrum changes and it includes an infinite number of BPS particles, hence to compute the NS functions via the GMN approach one would need an infinite towers of coupled TBA equations.

 In the black hole setting, the gauge theory parameters are often constrained by non-trivial relations.
 It is therefore natural to ask whether the spectral problems associated with black hole perturbation theory lie within the weak-coupling or strong-coupling region.
 This depends on the value of the frequency $\omega$ as well as the other black hole parameters.
-By setting $\omega$ to one of the quasinormal modes (QNMs), we provide examples below where the relevant region corresponds to the strong-coupling region.
+By setting $\omega$ to one of the quasinormal modes (QNMs), we provide examples below where we show whether the relevant region corresponds to the strong-coupling region or weak-coupling region.

 To determine the relevant region in the moduli space we use the spectral network approach \cite{Gaiotto:2012rg}, see \cite{Hollands:2021itj} for a recent review on their relevance in the context of $\mathcal{N}=2$ theories.
 A spectral network $\cW^\vartheta$ depends on a phase factor $\vartheta$ and a quadratic differential $\lambda$ which is defined by the ODE data in \eqref{eq:ode}, that is